absolute-quantum/cats-blender-plugin/README.md

 - **Model:**
   - Join meshes now applies all transforms
   - Added new Apply Transforms button
+  - Added new Remove Doubles button
+    - More precise than doing it manually but removes less vertices overall
+    - A little extra button at the end lets you remove doubles like you would do manually
   - Fixed files with capital letters in the file extension not importing correctly
+  - Fixed "Separate by Loose Parts" creating multiple extremely small meshes
+    - This makes "Separate by Loose Parts" actually useful and not a laggy mess
 - **Visemes:**
   - Shape Keys Mix Intensity slider is back
   - Increased the range of the intensity slider